Monotonicity of Markov chain transition probabilities via quasi-stationarity -- an application to Bernoulli percolation on $C_k \times Z$: Introduction

 for $u,v \in V$, and the clusters of vertices given by $C(v) := \{u \in V: u \lra v\}$ for $v \in V$.
 Bernoulli percolation has mostly been studied on very regular graphs such as lattices, for an overview we refer to \cite{G}.
 We will consider a fixed vertex $o \in V$, which is interpreted as the origin of an infection, which may spread on $G$ via open edges.
 Thus $\{o \lra v\}$ represents the event that $v$ is infected and $C(o)$ represents the sets of infected vertices.
 It is not unreasonable to expect that vertices closer to $o$ (in some sense that has to be specified) are more likely to be infected than vertices further away.
 In order to make this into a precise statement, we consider layered graphs $G^\sq$, which are defined to be Cartesian products of a graph $G = (V,E)$ and the 1D lattice $\Z$.
 Loosely speaking the layered graph $G^\sq$ consists of biinfinitely many copies of $G$ (forming the layers of $G^\sq$) with vertices in two distinct layers connected to each other iff they are copies of the same vertex in $V$ and the two layers are adjacent.
 To illustrate this definition we note that $\Z^d$ can be viewed as the layered graph $(\Z^{d-1})^\sq$.
 For Bernoulli percolation on $G^\sq$ it can be conjectured that for any fixed $o \in V$

 This kind of monotonicity property is very similar to the better known bunkbed conjecture, see \cite{Ri2} and the references therein.
-It seems that monotonicity properties of the above sort are difficult to prove, even though it is very compelling to assume that they hold.
+It seems that monotonicity properties of this sort are difficult to prove (if they are true at all), even though it is very compelling to assume that they hold.
 Indeed, there are only very few pertaining results. \cite{LPS} considers Bernoulli percolation on $\Z^d = (\Z^{d-1})^\sq$ and shows that \eqref{equ:layer} holds in the special case $v = o$ provided that $p$ is sufficiently close to $0$.
 This result relies on the asymptotics of connection probabilities in \cite{CCC}, and it is not clear how to extract an explicit condition on $p$ from the given proof.
 In \cite{KR} we investigate the above monotonicity property for general finite connected $G$ and show that there is a constant $N = N(G)$ such that